 Genesis of SWIFT

-Globalisation has emerged as a significant phenomena that has brought about many modifications in the construction of traditional cultures and economies.
-It fundamentally altered the fundamental notion of a border or barricade, hence enabling the creation of a flexible structure within the global domain.The commencement of commercial flows and the establishment of business amalgamation have occurred between nations with highly developed economies and nations with less developed economies.
-Consequently, a cross-border exchange of resources and financial transactions occurred, resulting in the amalgamation of cultural elements, societal dynamics, and patterns of consumption.In the context of a defined geographical area, procedures were established to facilitate the efficient interchange of resources and monetary transactions (Dasgupta & Grover, 2019).
+Globalisation has emerged as a significant phenomenon that has brought about many modifications in the construction of traditional cultures and economies.
+It fundamentally altered the fundamental notion of a border or barricade, hence enabling the creation of a flexible structure within the global domain.
+The commencement of commercial flows and the establishment of business amalgamation have occurred between nations with highly developed economies and nations with less developed economies.
+Consequently, a cross-border exchange of resources and financial transactions occurred, resulting in the amalgamation of cultural elements, societal dynamics, and patterns of consumption.
+In the context of a defined geographical area, procedures were established to facilitate the efficient interchange of resources and monetary transactions (Dasgupta & Grover, 2019).
 However, as a result of increased globalisation, the flow of both financial transactions and resources has expanded across various borders.
 This process led to governments and banks, particularly those of different countries, contemplating strategies to enhance the ease of monetary transactions.
 Hence, it became apparent that a transformation in the operational framework of financial institutions would be necessary to accommodate the requirements of these highly dynamic transactions.

 Concept of SWIFT Transactions